Cody Linley

-Cody Martin Linley (born November 20, 1989) is an American actor and singer.
+Cody Linley (born November 20, 1989) is an American actor and singer.
 He played a recurring role as Jake Ryan in the television series Hannah Montana, and was a contestant on the seventh season of Dancing with the Stars, in which he was partnered with Julianne Hough and finished fourth.

 Acting career

 Linley made his acting debut in the 1998 made-for-television film Still Holding On: The Legend of Cadillac Jack.
 Subsequently, he had supporting roles in four films released in 2000: My Dog Skip, Where the Heart Is, Walker, Texas Ranger, and Miss Congeniality.
-In 2003, Linley was in the independent film When Zachary Beaver Came to Town and appeared in the movie Cheaper by the Dozen.
-He also played a live-action version of Arnold for a commercial for Hey Arnold!: The Movie.
+In 2003, Linley was in the independent film When Zachary Beaver Came to Town and appeared in the movie Cheaper by the Dozen as the bully Quinn.
+He also played a live-action version of Arnold in a commercial for Hey Arnold!: The Movie.

-Other film roles include Hannah Montana, The Haunting Hour: Don't Think About It, Rebound, and his biggest film role, Hoot (2006), with Logan Lerman and Brie Larson.
-He also had a role in an episode of That's So Raven as Daryl in the Episode Five Finger Discount the Boy who was friends with Corey Baxter [Kyle Massey] that tricked Corey into stealing a Monkey Key Chain.

-Most recently, Linley appeared in ten episodes of Hannah Montana as Jake Ryan.
-Linley co-hosted the 2008 Disney Channel Games.
+Other film and TV roles include a 10-episode stint as Jake Ryan in Hannah Montana, The Haunting Hour: Don't Think About It, Rebound, Hoot with Logan Lerman and Brie Larson, and That's So Raven as Daryl in the episode Five Finger Discount.
+Linley also co-hosted the 2008 Disney Channel Games.

 Dancing with the Stars

-Linley was a contestant on Season 7 of Dancing with the Stars.
-He was the youngest contestant of that season.
-He is also the youngest male star to ever compete.
-He was temporarily paired with Edyta Śliwińska, who had been eliminated earlier in the season with her partner Jeffrey Ross, for Weeks 7 and 8 of the competition. Śliwińska was brought back after Linley's partner on the show, Julianne Hough, was hospitalized.
-Hough became his partner again in Week 9.
-Linley, however, was voted off the show on November 18, 2008.

-Performance

-On May 5, 2009, he returned to the eighth season of Dancing with the Stars.
-He participated in the new pro dancer competition as Afton DelGrosso's partner/student because the final three pro dancers each had to teach a star from a previous season.

-Music career

-Linley released his first single "Breathe" featuring Capo in September 2010.
-His debut album was released in 2012.
+Linley was a celebrity contestant on Dancing with the Stars for the seventh season, which premiered on September 22, 2008.
+He and his professional dance partner Julianne Hough were eliminated on November 18, finishing in fourth place.
+He was temporarily partnered with Edyta Śliwińska for two weeks when Julianne Hough was hospitalized on October 21, later diagnosed with endometriosis on October 27, and had to undergo surgery to remove her appendix on October 28.